MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 	- The ETB elligibility found the prospect existing in the bank.

 - The steps are generated dynamically, for example when we tried to bypass jumio on the onboarding we needed to delete steps for them to be generated gain.
 - There was an issue in case of ETB mobile mismatsh, when they fail Jumio liveness check it never changes to FAIL, keep an eye for that (this was solved, now it displays as FAILED).
 -----------------------------------------------------------------------------------------------------------------------------------------------------
 ## Online Banking e-Wallet (OBW-CA)
 - We display a list of banks the user can use to top up their account, and depending on the chosen bank, it opens in-app browser for this bank where you enter the data required to proceed with debiting the customer account in that bank.
 - For non-personal (top-up account name is different, different KAD .. etc), e-wallet and joint account top-up, the transaction is reviewed and has to be approved in order for the customer to proceed.
 - Top-up unsuccessful if: User clicks on the back button, debiting agent has system error or insufficient account balance in the customer's bank.
 - When user finishes topping-up using their other account portal, a special screen of "We're processing yor payment" gets displayed, it's time out only redirects customers to the home page, but it does not fail the topping-up.

-- Most probably won't go to production.
+- Most probably won't go to production on release 1.
 -----------------------------------------------------------------------------------------------------------------------------------------------------